-Sweet, adorable Charlie was taken into ESRA's care as a one-year-old puppy being fostered in Hemet, California.
+Sweet, adorable Charlie was taken into ESRA's care as a one-year-old puppy, and he is being fostered in Hemet, California.
 At first glance, he may appear to be a normal youngster.
 His spunk and personality certainly parallel those of any other young pup his age.
 However, his tale of rescue is one that is quite a bit more complex.

 Charlie came to ESRA by way of a breeder who contacted us for help with Charlie, who was five months old at the time and was obviously medically challenged.
 He had a nasty scalp wound on his head that was not healing quickly.
 His head and jaw were a bit misshapen, and he appeared to have something neurologically wrong with him, as he could not be picked up by the scruff of his neck without that causing him to cry in pain.
 The breeder also reported that at six weeks of age, Charlie weighed a mere sixteen ounces, although all of his siblings were at several pounds by then.
 It truly is a miracle that Charlie even survived.
 That he did so is a testament to his incredible will to live.